ROSbot XL - quick start

 docker compose pull

-To flash the right firmware, open ROSbot's terminal and execute one of the following command:
+To flash the right firmware, open ROSbot's terminal and execute the following command:

 docker stop rosbot-xl microros || true && \